rebremer/managed_identity_authentication/readme.md

 - Add Managed Identity of ADfv2 instance as user that can access Azure Function
 - Grant Managed of Azure Function RBAC roles to access other resources
 - Add network isolation of Azure Function, use Self-hosted Integrated Runtime to call Azure Function from ADFv2
+- Add firewall rule to storage account, such that only Azure Function VNET can access ADLS gen2 account

 It extends the following [blog](https://joonasw.net/view/calling-your-apis-with-aad-msi-using-app-permissions).
 The following steps are executed: